124

 The Humanities degree at LBC is designed to integrate wisdom and beauty across disciplines to help students gain a deeper understanding of the truth and goodness of the Triune God.

-The Christian Thought in the Humanities bachelor’s degree prepares students for a wide range of technical and/or ministry contexts.
+The Christian Thought in the Humanities degree prepares students for a wide range of technical and/or ministry contexts.
 Here is a sampling of careers and opportunities this degree affords:

 EDU 204 Instructional Design

-HIS 300 Elective
+HIS Elective (300)

 PHI 301 Philosophy of Religion